 1. Walk around the outside of your home.

 As homeowners, you probably walk from your mailbox to the front door—or from your garage into your home—day in and day out.
 But homebuyers’ eyes automatically turn to the small details: landscaping, grass, walkways, front entry, lighting, and the exterior appearance of a house for sale.
 This means you, the seller, must fully walk the circumference of the home and take note of all the areas that need attention.

 Stand across the street and look at the big picture of your home’s curb appeal.
 It’s important to see your home as a prospective homebuyer might see it on his or her first visit.
 Note landscaping that needs to be trimmed and investigate your mailbox and the sidewalk or driveway leading to your property for cracks, weeds and unsightly debris.

 One gallon of paint can make a big difference when you’re looking for front yard curb appeal tips to transform your home.
 Go ahead and choose a bold color that will make your house stand out from your neighbors’ homes if you like, but make sure the color you select is in line with current Homeowners’ Associations regulations, if applicable.
 Consider a contrasting color to paint your home’s trim, doors and shutters.

-3. Plant a Tree
+3. Plant a tree.

 If you have enough space, you can plant two trees that will frame your house or your entryway.
-Planting trees takes only a couple of hours, and many times you can find trees available for about $25.
+Planting trees takes only a couple of hours, and many times you can find trees available for about $50.

-4. Add Flower Boxes
+4. Add flower boxes.

 A quick, easy, low-commitment way to bring color to your home is by adding flowers.
 Flower boxes in your home’s windows or on the front porch will bring loads of curb appeal and delightful colors.
 Flower boxes are relatively affordable.
 You’ll also need to purchase soil and, of course, the flowers.
 Plan to water your flowers and maintain them so your home looks its best while it’s on the market.